 You’re trying to eat healthy.
 You’re even going to the gym on a regular basis.
-But the weight’s not dropping?
+But the weight’s not dropping.
 What’s going on?
 Why are you not losing weight?
 Here are eight possible reasons to consider:

 - You’re not getting enough sleep.
 Study after study has shown that sleep deprivation leads to weight gain.
 Sleep loss may even make weight loss difficult, even if you’re cutting calories appropriately.
 And, there are several reasons.
-When we’re sleepy people we tend to move less.
+When we’re sleepy we tend to move less.
 Not only less exercise time, but we tend to sit instead of stand, take the elevator instead of the stairs.
 Staying up late may also invite more mindless night snacking – and more calories.
 And, here’s another thing.
 When we’re sleep-deprived, our hunger and fullness hormones get out of whack.
 This causes us to feel hungrier or less full so we might eat more at meals and snacks than usual without even realizing it.

 Solution: Make it a priority to get 7-8 hours of sleep to make weight loss easier.

 Solution: Don’t believe those apps that calculate how many calories you’re burning.
 They are based on very lean muscular men.
 Even lean women aren’t going to burn that many calories.
-If you’re not losing weight, try H.I.I.T. workout a couple of times a week.
+If you’re not losing weight, try H.I.I.T. workouts a couple of times a week.
 Check with your doctor before starting any new exercise routine.

 Solution: Take a standing or moving break every 90 minutes or so.
 Not only will you burn more calories than sitting, standing and moving increases alertness and energy levels so you feel better.
 Plus, this study suggests you might be more productive.

 - You’re not weighing every day.
 I realize there are many experts that suggest staying away from the scale entirely.
 I simply don’t agree.
 Ok, if you can maintain a healthy weight without every weighing, then good for you.
 If you can judge your body fat level simply by your clothes, then good for you.
 But, that doesn’t work for everyone.
 In fact, with today’s stretchy yoga clothes, it’s just way too easy to add on another ten pounds without even noticing.
 And, data from the National Weight Control Registry suggests that the more weight you gain, the less likely you are to ever lose it again.
 Research from Dr. Brian Wansink suggests that daily weigh-ins are associated with weight loss, while monthly weights are linked to weight gain.
 Perhaps it’s because daily weigh-ins keeps your goal front and center, so you make better decisions every day.
-His research showed that every day weights was significantly better than even five or six times a week weigh-ins.
+His research suggested that every day weigh-ins were significantly better than even five or six times a week.

 Solution: If you’re not losing weight it might be helpful to log your food intake periodically to keep you mindful about what you really eat.
 One easy app is MyFitness Pal.